sftpplus/sftpplus-docs/src/doc_source/configuration-auth/index.rst

 ..  note::
-    Not all authentication method types support authenticating the administrators for the Local Manager service.
+    Not all authentication method types support authenticating the administrators for the Web Manager service.

 ..  toctree::